VoIPGRID/front-end-hybrid/README.md

 # Development
 clone this repo and run ```$ npm i``` to install all dependencies, than run ```$ npm start``` to start development.

+# todo
+combine the built sources in a shared.js file (so those modules can be loaded in one go if no native Ecmascript module support) and minify built sources in ```process.env.BUILD === 'production'``` scenarios